stevenrick/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm currently working on the design, development, and evaluation of systems that augment human capabilities through collective intelligence with computational agents.
+I'm a member of the <a href="https://cci.mit.edu/">Center for Collective Intelligence</a> and the <a href="https://www.csail.mit.edu/research/distributed-robotics-laboratory">Distributed Robotics Lab</a>.

-I'm a Ph.D.
-Candidate in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a> specializing in Human-Centered Design.
-I am advised by <a href="http://weibel.ucsd.edu/">Nadir Weibel</a>.
+I recieved by Ph.D. in Computer Science from <a href="https://www.ucsd.edu/">UC San Diego</a> where I was advised by <a href="http://weibel.ucsd.edu/">Nadir Weibel</a>.
+There I was a member of the <a href="https://hxi.ucsd.edu/">HXI Research Lab</a> and the <a href="https://designlab.ucsd.edu/">Design Lab</a>.

-My dissertation focuses on the sensing of nonverbal behavior between doctors and patients in order to elucidate links between communication and equitable health outcomes.
+My dissertation focused on the sensing of nonverbal behavior between doctors and patients in order to elucidate links between communication and equitable health outcomes.
 I use mixed methods to understand interpersonal interactions and contextual dynamics, and my work seeks to inform the design of future AI systems to better facilitate human collaboration.

 My work spans the fields of user experience, biomedical informatics, human behavior sensing, and applied machine learning.